Commercial efficiency

 An untrained salesperson:

-"OK no problem I'll wait for your feedback".
+"OK, no problem, I'll wait for your feedback".

 A trained salesperson: